dgroomes/browser-extension-framework/README.md

       accessible.
 The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
       Specifically, `rpc.js`, and `rpc-backend.js` must be added to the background scripts and `rpc.js` and `rpc-web-page.js` must be added to the web page.
-1. Initialize configuration in the background
-    * The background script must invoke `initRpcBackground(...)`
-1. Load the content scripts
+1. Initialize the content script proxy
-    * The content script `rpc-content-script-proxy.js` must be executed.
+    * The initializer function `initializeProxy` in `content-script-middleware.ts` must be executed.
 1. Initialize objects in the web page
     * The web page must initialize the RPC objects on the web page by calling `initRpcWebPage(...)`